 The board of directors of a bank must be comprised of at least seven members, with knowledge and experience in the banking business, including at least two independent directors.
 The majority of the members of the board of directors may not be part of the banks' management nor have material conflicts of interest.
 None of the Chief Executive Officer, Chief Operating Officer or Chief Financial Officer may preside over the board of directors.
 Members of the board of directors who participate in board-established committees must have specialized knowledge and experience in the areas assigned to the committees in which they participate.
-The board of directors shall meet at least every three months.
 The board of directors shall keep detailed minutes of all meetings.